 All graduate students making normal progress toward their degrees are guaranteed teaching or research assistantships for the 4 - 5.5 years normally needed to complete the PhD degree, or for the 2 - 2.5 years needed for the MS degree.

-Those students on a teaching assistantship participate in teaching-related assignments which can include working with a professor to teach a course, overseeing student laboratories, grading coursework, being responsible for a departmental instrument or helping with seminars.
+Those students on a teaching assistantship participate in teaching related assignments which can include working with a professor to teach a course, overseeing student laboratories, grading coursework, or being responsible for a departmental instrument.
+A majority of students are on teaching assistantships during their first one or two years, while they themselves are taking classes.
 Most students are required to have two semesters of teaching responsibilities.

-Students working in many laboratories may be supported on research assistantships.
-These stipends provide the same amount of support but are provided to students to carry out their individual degree-related research.
-A few of these awards are available to any student based on merit.
-Most of these stipends come from external funding of research provided to a specific faculty member through successful grant applications.
-These research assistantships can be for the full financial support or for some portion of it, the balance coming through teaching assistantships.
-A majority of students are on teaching assistantships during their first one or two years, while they themselves are also taking classes.
-Spring and summer terms.
+Students working in laboratories may be supported on research assistantships.
+This support provides the same amount of support as teaching assistantships, but is provided to students to carry out their degree related research.
+Most research assistantships come from external funding for research provided to a faculty member through a successful grant application.
+These can provide full financial support or some portion of it, the balance coming through teaching assistantships.
+A few research assistantships are available to students based on merit.
+Students often receive research assistantships during spring and summer terms.